FraunhoferISST/edc-samples/policy/policy-02-provision/README.md

 ### Step 7: Initiate the File Transfer

-With the agreement in place, initiate the file transfer to the **consumer-bucket** in MinIO.
+With the agreement in place, initiate the file transfer to the **consumer-bucket** in LocalStack.

 ```bash
 curl -d @policy/policy-02-provision/resources/filetransfer.json \